|Select the desired Level or Schedule Type to find available classes for the course.|

 May be offered at any of the following campuses:

-Learning Objectives: 1.
+Learning Outcomes: 1.
 An ability to apply knowledge of mathematics, science, and engineering.
 2. An ability to design and conduct experiments, as well as to analyze and interpret data.
 3. An ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability.
 4. An ability to identify, formulate, and solve engineering problems.
 5. A recognition of the need for, and an ability to engage in life-long learning.
 6. An ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.

 Undergraduate level MA 26200 Minimum Grade of D- or Undergraduate level MA 26600 Minimum Grade of D-